Environment

 Sending waste (leftovers and organic waste) to landfills should be the last option if we want to have a sustainable waste management and treatment system and comply with legislation (Catalan, national, and European), as this activity generates greenhouse gas emissions such as methane and carbon dioxide (CO₂).
 In total, it is necessary to curb the arrival of two out of every three tons currently arriving at landfills.

-The management of these controlled landfills is at the forefront of the government's new plan for municipal waste prevention and treatment infrastructure for the 2025-2035 period, a framework that the law stipulates must be updated every six years.
-On paper, this document, which must be agreed upon with the local community, is intended to improve the way waste is managed.
-The Generalitat's proposal is being launched this Tuesday for a public participatory process so that the municipal community and citizens can review it and propose any amendments they deem appropriate.
-"In recent months, there have been many meetings with city councils and regional councils to share the strategy," says the minister, who is confident that the negotiation process will not be too long.
-In fact, the plan is expected to be completed in the fourth quarter of the year.
+The management of these controlled landfills is at the forefront of the government's new plan for municipal waste prevention and treatment infrastructure for the 2025-2035 period, a framework that the law establishes must be updated every six years.
+On paper, this document, which must be agreed upon with the local community, should improve the way in which the municipal process and citizens can review it and propose any amendments they deem appropriate.
+"In recent months, there have been many meetings with town councils and regional councils to share the strategy," says the councilor, who is confident that the negotiation process will not be too long.

 More recycling